 - 'General conditions' these are the main terms for your account and cover day-to-day things like paying in and taking out money.
-The General conditions are found in Sections A - N in this booklet.
+The General conditions are found in Sections A L in this booklet.
 In places we've used examples to explain how things work, these aren't part of your conditions.
-We've used a for symbol to indicate examples - 'Special conditions' these explain the particular conditions and features of our different accounts.
-We have included current account Special conditions in Section O of this booklet.
-Savings account Special conditions aren't included in this booklet, we will give these to you when you open a savings account - 'Additional conditions' these may cover some additional details about your account like interest rates and charges.
+We've used a 1 symbol to indicate examples: - 'Special conditions' these explain the particular conditions and features of our different accounts.
+We have included Special conditions in Section M of this booklet: - 'Additional conditions' these may cover some additional details about your account like interest rates and charges.
 We haven't included these conditions in this booklet.
 They may be included in letters or application forms or other information we give to you when you open your account